ECronin1973/Applied_Statistics_MyWork/README.md

 plt.show()

 3.Test for Normality
+Three tests are performed to test for Normality, QQ-Plot, Shapiro-Wilk Test and Kolmogorov-Smirnov Test.
+Each test will test if the results come from a normal distribution.

+### Shapiro-Wilk Test

 Apply the scipy.stats.shapiro() function to test if your sample comes from a normal distribution.
 The function will return a test statistic and a p-value.

 from scipy.stats import shapiro